Improved eigenvalue inequalities via two major subclasses of superquadratic functions: Main Result

-Another major class of superquadratic functions are convex and increasing.
-In-fact, Lemma~\ref{spq-1} ensures that every positive superquadratic function fall into this class.
+Another major class of superquadratic functions comprises convex and increasing functions.
+In-fact, Lemma~\ref{spq-1} ensures that every positive superquadratic function falls into this class.
 In the next result, we consider this class of functions.
-Before presenting that, we need to introduce some notations.
+Before presenting the main result of this part, we need to introduce some notations.

 Let $m<M$ be real numbers.
-For a real function $g$ defined on $[m,M]$, we fix the notation { }
+For a real function $g$ defined on an interval $[m,M]$, we fix the notations { }

-We recall a counterpart to \eqref{mp} as follows. \begin{lemma} \cite[Corollary 2.28]{FMPS} Let $Z\in\mathbb{M}_n$ be a Hermitian matrix whose eigenvalues are contained in the real interval $[m,M]$ and let $x\in\mathds{C}^n$ be a unit vector.
+We recall a counterpart to \eqref{mp} as follows. \begin{lemma} \cite[Corollary 2.28]{FMPS} Let $Z\in\mathbb{M}_n$ be a Hermitian matrix, whose eigenvalues are contained in the real interval $[m,M]$ and let $x\in\mathds{C}^n$ be a unit vector.
 If $g$ is a strictly convex twice differentiable function on $[m,M]$, then

 in which $\gamma(m,M,g)=g(t_0)^{-1}(\mu_g t_0+\nu_g)$ and $t_0$ is the unique solution of the equation $\mu_g g(t)=g'(t)(\mu_g t+\nu_g)$. \end{lemma} In particular, if $Z$ is a positive definite matrix and $p\in\mathds{R}\backslash[0,1]$, with the function $g(t)=t^p$ defined on $(0,\infty)$, inequality \eqref{jen-rev} turns into